What Chess Taught Me About Quant Trading

 A system governs operations.

-That distinction is one of the most important ideas in algorithmic trading, and it is where many people get misled.
+That distinction matters more than people think.
 If your automation is only a signal engine with no independent risk layer, weak monitoring, unclear deployment rules, and no operational discipline, you do not really have infrastructure.
-You have a fragile shortcut.

-Five chess principles that shape my thinking
+Five chess principles that shaped my approach

 1. Position before tactics